day8/re-frame/docs/Testing.md

 If this method appeals to you, you should ABSOLUTELY review the utilities in this helper library:
 [re-frame-test](https://github.com/Day8/re-frame-test).

+In summary, event handlers should be easy to test because they are pure functions.
+The interesting part is the unittest "setup" where we need to establishing an initial value for `db`.

 ## Subscription Handlers